vvr-rao/SFDC-Einstein-Intent-Lightning-Comp/README.md

       b) I found the path needed to be in an online publically accessible location (I placed on S3)

-2) JWT.cls, JWTBearerFLow.cls - JWT Classed provided by Salesforce
+2) JWT.cls, JWTBearerFLow.cls - JWT Classes provided by Salesforce

 3) EinsteinIntentWrapper.cmp, EinsteinIntentWrapper1.apxc, EinsteinIntentWrapperController - My Lightning Component and Controller